Online strategies to use in the classroom

 Provide opportunities for students to interact with each other, with course content, and with you.
 How will your students collaborate?
 How will you and your students communicate?

-With remote classes, instructors incorporated new opportunities for students to learn together in meaningful ways.
-Instructors are exploring ways to continue these opportunities in an in-person environment.
-Create opportunities in class for collaborative student activities; for example: reflection activities, discussions, demonstrations, labs, field work, polls, breakout rooms, and social annotation.
+Create opportunities in class for collaborative student activities; for example reflection activities, discussions, demonstrations, labs, fieldwork, polls, breakout rooms, and social annotation.

 Rethinking prelims